-Voting machine VM utilizes data from fields 381-387 to select the voting screens to be presented that together comprise a proper complete election ballot for that voter in a given election.
-Each voting machine VM generates on a voter-by-voter basis a complete election ballot by selectively combining a "general ballot" including the voting screens that are to be presented to all voters, a "residence-specific ballot" including those voting screens to be presented to voters according to their residence, and a "party-specific ballot" including voting screens to be presented to voters in a party primary election according to their party affiliation.
-Thus voting machine VM is not constrained or limited to local voting, but may be used in regional voting and/or remote voting.
+Voting machine VM utilizes data from fields 381-386 to select the voting screens to be presented that together comprise a proper complete election ballot for that voter in a given election.
+Each voting machine VM generates on a voter-by-voter basis a complete election ballot by selectively combining, for example, a "general ballot" including one or more voting screens that are to be presented to all voters, a "residence-specific ballot" including one or more voting screens to be presented to voters according to their residence, and/or a "party-specific ballot" including one or more voting screens to be presented to voters in a party primary election according to their party affiliation.
+Thus voting machine VM is not constrained or limited to local voting or to a particular polling location, but may be utilized for county-wide or state-wide or 5 nation-wide voting, for regional voting, and/or remote voting.